 Although leveraged ETFs offer higher potential returns, keep in mind that leveraged ETFs are highly risky.
 If you don’t have an appetite for high risk, you should stick with regular ETFs.
 In general, many consider this asset class to be among some of the riskiest over the long term.
 That said, you should only consider trading these in the short term because that’s the way they’re designed.

 The Russell 2000 Index tracks the performance of approximately 2,000 small-cap stocks found in the Russell 3000 Index.

-How to Trade The Russell 2000 (TZA and TNA)
+How to Trade the Russell 2000 Index (TZA and TNA)

-Think of it this way: if you’re bullish on the Russell 2000, you would buy TNA.
+Think of it this way: if you’re bullish on the Russell 2000 index ETF, you would buy TNA.
 However, if you’re bearish on the index, you would buy TZA.

-As you could see, both of these ETFs have 3:1 leverage.
+As you can see, both the TNA ETF and the TZA ETF have 3:1 leverage.
 This could significantly enhance your profits.
 Don’t forget that the profit potential is proportional to the risk.

 It could be tricky to figure out a direction in the market, so you’ll need to create and trade a plan.
 For example, you might be bullish on small-cap stocks over the long term, but once you consider trading leveraged ETFs, you could consider both sides in the short term.

 For example, let’s assume you noticed this technical pattern:

 The 13 simple moving average (SMA) crossing above the 30 (SMA) on the hourly chart, in early March.
 I would consider this a bullish pattern.